SaiyajinMachine/ChatServer-x-ChatBot/README.md

-# Code for All_Bootcamp @ Porto

 ## Project Overview

-Welcome to the Code for All_Bootcamp project!
 This is a server-based Java application that combines a chat server with an interactive chat bot.
 The chat bot is capable of playing rock-paper-scissors with clients, providing an engaging and fun experience.

 ## Features